intel/libvpl/examples/hello/hello-createsession/README.md

    cmake --build .
    ```

-4. Run the program using the following command:
+4. Run the program with default arguments using the following command:
    ```
    cmake --build . --target run
    ```

 ### On a Windows* System Using Visual Studio* Version 2017 or Newer